Azure/Industrial-IoT/docs/howto-deploy-services.md

 ### Azure Active Directory (AAD) Registration

 The deployment script tries to register 3 AAD applications in Azure Active Directory.
-Depending on your rights to the selected AAD tenant, this operation might fail.
+Depending on your permissions in the selected AAD tenant, this operation might fail.
 There are 2 options:

 1. If you chose a AAD tenant from a list of tenants, restart the script and choose a different one from the list.
 2. Alternatively, deploy a private AAD tenant in another subscription, restart the script and select to use it.